lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ### Non-native annuals - <strike>$3 each, or 2 for $5</strike> $2 each, or 3 for $5
 - Bell Peppers - Grand Bell Mix and California Wonder varieties
 - Tomatoes (slicing) - Super Beefsteak
-- Tomatoes (sauce/cooking) - San Marzano, Roma
+- Tomatoes (sauce/cooking) - San Marzano
-- Tomatoes (cherry) - Bicolor Cherry (pink/white at maturity), Sweetie (red), Chocolate Cherry (red/brown), Green Grape (green at maturity... and back in stock!)
+- Tomatoes (cherry) - Bicolor Cherry (pink/white at maturity), Sweetie (red), Green Grape (green at maturity... and just one left!)
 - Habaneros
 - Jalapeños - Early
 - Basil